UK challenger banks: who’s who (and what’s their tech)

 It uses Phoebus Software’s front-to-back office software.
 The front end of the solution originates from the now defunct QTS – it now resides with Phoebus and has been integrated into its portfolio of offerings.

-In spring 2016, it received a credit licence from the FCA – enabling it to carry out consumer credit lending (including high-cost short-term credit lending) to micro SMEs, sole traders and consumers.
+Cashplus received a credit licence from the FCA back in 2016, which enabled it to carry out consumer credit lending (including high-cost short-term credit lending) to micro SMEs, sole traders and consumers.

-London-based fintech company specialising in treasury management (including payments and FX) in the corporate, marine and music sectors.
+London-based fintech Centtrip specialises in treasury management (including payments and FX) in the corporate, marine and music sectors.

-Founded in 2015 and privately owned (with venture capital backing), it is regulated by the FCA as an electronic money institution (EMI).
+Founded in 2015 and privately owned (with venture capital backing), it is regulated by the FCA as an EMI.
 The EMI licence was granted in spring 2018.

-Centtrip’s technology operates a multi-currency account, prepaid multi-currency Mastercard and app that allow clients to hold, exchange and make transfers in 15 currencies.
+Centtrip’s technology operates a multi-currency account, prepaid multi-currency Mastercard and app that allows clients to hold, exchange and make transfers in different currencies.
 Centtrip’s multi-currency account enables financial directors, CFOs and accountants to run, reconcile and keep track of business expenditure in real time.

 Charter Savings Bank

-A new online savings bank launched by Charter Court Financial Services in 2015, aimed at the consumer market.
+This online savings bank was launched by Charter Court Financial Services in 2015, aimed at the consumer market.
 Charter Court also operates Exact Mortgage Experts and Precise Mortgages.

 The group uses FIS/Sungard’s Ambit Treasury Management, plus solutions from DPR Consulting and Phoebus.

-In 2016, the private equity firm that owns Charter Court put it up for sale, with a price tag of up to £500 million.
+In 2016, the private equity firm that owns Charter Court (Elliott Associates) put it up for sale, with a price tag of up to £500 million.

-A challenger bank based in Wales, at Wrexham Technology Park and supported by the Welsh government, which provided the bank with a £750,000 business loan.
+A challenger bank based in Wales, Chetwood Financial is supported by the Welsh government which provided the bank with a £750,000 business loan.

 Chetwood was set up in January 2016.
 It launched its first digital lending product under the LiveLend brand the following year.
 The technology behind LiveLend is provided by Yobota, a cloud-based operating platform for financial institutions.

 Chetwood received a full banking licence at the end of 2018.
-It also obtained a £40 million investment from Elliott Advisors (as part of the latter’s part of a £150 million debt and equity commitment)
+It also obtained a £40 million investment from Elliott Advisors (as part of the latter’s £150 million debt and equity commitment).

 The bank is focused “distinct customer segments that are currently underserved by the market”.
 It emphasises that unlike traditional banking models, it is “not obsessed with customer ownership and cross-selling other products”, but rather focuses on standalone products that are optimal for its customers.

-In 2019, the company plans to launch a community lending service, ChipX.
+In 2019, the company planned to launch a community lending service, ChipX.
+But in February 2021, Chip’s CMO announced ChipX was arriving in the “next couple of months”.

 City of London Group

-City of London Group (COLG) applied for a banking licence in 2017 as it targets commercial, SME, bridging and development finance.
-It expects to obtain the licence within two years and raised £20 million in H2 2017 for its plans.
+City of London Group (COLG) applied for a banking licence in 2017 to target commercial, SME, bridging and development finance.
+It raised £20 million in H2 2017 for the licence application.

 COLG is backed by Delancey and Bard family.
 It operates two platforms: one focuses on providing finance to the SME sector, including professional services firms, through both lease finance and loan finance, and the other specialises in traditional and home reversion plans in the UK residential property market.

-ClearBank (also known as CB Infrastructure Limited) was set up in 2015 and is registered in Norfolk.
-It was granted a licence at the end of 2016, and opened for business in autumn 2017.
+ClearBank was set up in 2015 and is registered in Norfolk.
+It was granted a licence at the end of 2016, and opened for business in 2017.

-It is a new venture of Nick Ogden, founder and former CEO of payments processing heavyweight WorldPay.
+Nick Ogden, founder and former CEO of payments processing heavyweight WorldPay, heads up the venture.

-ClearBank is a bank for banks, FIs and fintechs, i.e. a clearing bank, offering customers access to UK payment systems and core banking technology to support current account capabilities.
+ClearBank is a bank for banks, FIs and fintechs, i.e. a clearing bank.
+It offers customers access to UK payment systems and core banking technology to support current account capabilities.
 It does not offer retail banking services.

-ClearBank is the first new clearing bank in 250 years to enter the UK market.
+The company was the first new clearing bank in 250 years to enter the UK market.
 Ogden states it “was built specifically to create competition and aims to change the market dynamics radically”.
-He adds ClearBank users can save £2-3 billion annually on their transactional banking costs thanks to “the improved efficiency delivered by ClearBank’s built-for-purpose technology”.

 The bank’s tech is cloud-based, built on Microsoft Azure (a combination of private and public clouds).
 It has a custom-built, integrated core banking system, known as ClearBank Core, and API developed in accordance with Swift’s ISO 20022 standards.